brunorochax/udacity_dataengineer_project3/README.md

 You'll need to [create an AWS account](https://aws.amazon.com/pt/premiumsupport/knowledge-center/create-and-activate-aws-account/), to deploy you Redshift cluster.

-*Atention: You should be charged for the services that you use, check the [AWS pricing](https://aws.amazon.com/pt/pricing/) in order to not be surprised while creating your environment.*
+*Attention: You should be charged for the services that you use, check the [AWS pricing](https://aws.amazon.com/pt/pricing/) in order to not be surprised while creating your environment.*

 Also you need to [create an IAM user](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/setting_up_create_iam_user.html) (use a name of your choice) and save its [access key and secret key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) credentials (do not share it).
 Finally, you need to [atach the policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) **AdministratorAccess** for this user.